xandersoriano/web-creators-day2/day2Challenge/README.md

 # Day 2 Challenge

-This challenge asks you to create the home and menu pages for a small coffee shop .
+This challenge asks you to create the home and menu pages for a small coffee shop<br><br>
+.
 You will also create the [music](music.txt) and [jobs](jobs.txt) pages using the text files provided in the repository for the content.